Gabriel Kuri, Before Contingency after the fact

 Internationally acclaimed Mexican artist, Gabriel Kuri, presents his first solo exhibition in a London public gallery with an entirely new body of work.
 He has devised an installation in three parts, spanning the SLG’s main space, Clore Studio and interlinking back garden.
 Primarily the work addresses the nature of sculpture, the formal possibilities it affords and the artist’s ongoing exploration of the relationship between ‘hard’ and ‘soft’ materials and resources.
 The pieces in this show were also born of an exploration of ideas and imagery associated with housing, shelter, aid and economics.
 Inspired in part by the SLG’s proximity to the housing estate behind it, and the gallery’s links with the residents, the works are underpinned by Kuri’s reflection on the role of speculation in real estate.

 In the SLG’s main space, back garden and Clore Studio, a series of ‘hard’ sculptures – large, uniformly painted metal shapes – refer to the language of statistics or graphic representations of data.
 By presenting these related forms in sequence, each one embodying a slightly different relationship between positive and negative space, placed at different angles or tipped over on one side, Kuri exposes their potential to be perceived as abstract, symbolic and/or utilitarian.
 The human scale of these pieces, for example, lends them the potential to function as shelters were someone to lie beneath them.
-Whilst this might not be an immediately obvious reading of these works, in one instance the possibility is made overt through the incorporation of two carefully folded blankets.
-Laid out like a makeshift bed, the blankets also introduce a play on their use in the transport and installation of sculpture.
+An accompanying publication is produced alongside the exhibition.

 Supported by The Henry Moore Foundation, Catherine Petitgas, Vicky Hughes and John A. Smith and the Embassy of Mexico in the United Kingdom.
 With thanks to Sadie Coles HQ, kurimanzutto, Galleria Franco Noero and Esther Schipper.